<< Return to Articles index

 When using a trust, you appoint a trustee to manage the assets and distribute them based on the terms of the trust agreement.
 The trustee is not required to report to the court system.
 In addition, the trust agreement, rather than Virginia law, states when the assets are to be turned over to the child.
 Thus, assets can be held in trust for the child's benefit until he or she reaches the age you prescribe in the trust agreement.

-Given these various uses for trust in an estate plan, the best way to determine if a trust is appropriate for your situation is to see the advice of a competent advisor.
+Given these various uses for trusts in an estate plan, the best way to determine if a trust is appropriate for your your situation is to seek the advice of a competent advisor.